parolin/awswafip/README.md

-# AWS WAF IP
+# UpdateIPs_AWS_WAF
 Insert or Delete a list of IPv4 addresses in the AWS WAF.

-It makes use of python3 and boto3, so before you continue, you need to have both installed in your system.
+It makes use of python3 and boto3

-For Amazon Linux you may use the following commands to install python3 and boto3.
+It is available in pypitest (the test environment for pip).
+To install it via pypitest you can follow the steps below.
+If python3 and boto3 already installed you can skip to step 4.

-sudo yum install python36
+1. Install python3 (if already installed you can skip this step) sudo yum install python36 -y

+2. Upgrade pip for python3 (if already upgrade or in a stable version, you can skip this step) python3 -m pip install --upgrade pip;

+3. Upgrade the boto3 for python3 (this step is need only when using pypitest, as the test environment does not have the latest boto3 version.
+As soon as it is moved to pip it will not be necessary) python3 -m pip install --upgrade boto3;

-sudo python3 -m pip install boto3
+4. Install the awswafip (if all python3 -m pip install -i https://testpypi.python.org/pypi awswafip;

-After the installation, you can just run the command To run just type: python3 updateIPs.py
+To run just type: awswafip

 It will ask you the following information:
 If the IPSet already exist or if you want to create a new one.